sasergeev/android-restclient/README.md

 # android-rest-client
-Simple async REST client in using declarative style with.
+Simple async REST client in using declarative style.
 Essentially as wrapper of RestTemplate by Spring framework for Android.

 ## Add the JitPack repository to your build file
 ```